-340 mechanical approach is especially effective here.
-Even though the RMSE of the LS model fit is more than two times lower than that of peak integration and qGSD, the proposed adjustment method allows us to further reduce it by almost 40%.
+count for in the final quantification results (we attribute its area to the closest resonance in our analysis).
+The distortions in lineshape of the triplets at 3-4 ppm are caused by higherorder coupling effects rather than a magnetic field inhomogeneity, and thus modelling them with a quantum mechanical approach is especially effective here.
+Even though the RMSE of the LS model fit is more than 2 times lower than that of peak integration and qGSD, the proposed adjustment method allows us to further reduce it by almost 40 %.
 The remaining error is mostly due to one of the overlapping methyl peaks, whose intensity estimate is particularly sensitive to small deviations in phasing parameters.
-As in the high-field example, the bottom panel in Fig. 11 shows the quantification accuracy achieved with alternative lineshape models.
-The proposed phase adjustment method with the distribution of the residual has lower quantification error that the reference deconvolution approach and does not require fitting any additional lineshape parameters, unlike the higher-order peak models.
+As in the high-field example, Fig. 11b shows the quantification accuracy achieved with alternative lineshape models.
+The proposed phase adjustment method with the distribution of the residual has lower quantification error than the reference deconvolution approach and does not require fitting of any additional lineshape parameters, unlike the higher-order peak models.